From spacetime thermodynamics to Weyl transverse gravity: Weyl transverse gravity from thermodynamics

+where we recall that $\hat{\zeta}_{\mu}$ is the conformal Killing vector of the LCD.
+The term $\delta\hat{X}$ is a rather complicated, but explicitly known, spacetime scalar dependent on the LCD's size parameter $l$~\cite{Casini:2016,Speranza:2016}.
+For conformal field theories, $\delta\hat{X}$ identically vanishes.

-We have mentioned that defining a Euclidean canonical ensemble for an LCD relies on a fixed spatial volume condition~\cite{Jacobson:2023,Jacobson:2023b}.
-Likewise, the first law of LCDs includes a contribution from the volume perturbation, that has the form of a work term in the standard first law of thermodynamics~\cite{Jacobson:2015,Jacobson:2019,Alonso:2022}.
-From both perspectives we can expect that the equilibrium relation, $\delta S_{\text{vN}}+\eta\delta\hat{\mathcal{A}}=0$, holds only when the spatial volume is held fixed.
-The volume perturbation can be computed in the same way as the area perturbation and reads~\cite{Jacobson:2015}
+To compute the perturbation of the horizon entanglement entropy, $\eta\delta\hat{\mathcal{A}}$, one must first specify the class of isentropic metric perturbations to which the equilibrium condition~\eqref{equilibrium} applies.
+It has been shown that defining a Euclidean canonical ensemble for an LCD relies on fixing the spatial volume of $\Sigma_0$~\cite{Jacobson:2023,Jacobson:2023b}.
+Likewise, the first law of LCDs includes a contribution from the volume perturbation, that has the form of a work term in the standard first law of thermodynamics~\cite{Jacobson:2019,Alonso:2022}.
+From both perspectives, it can be expected that equation~\eqref{equilibrium} holds only when the spatial volume of the LCD is held fixed.
+This condition has been indeed confirmed in the literature~\cite{Jacobson:2015,Bueno:2017}.
+Thence, to find the isentropic $\eta\delta\hat{\mathcal{A}}$, we must be able to also compute the volume of $\Sigma_0$, including the curvature corrections.
+The light-cone cut construction of an LCD does not uniquely fix $\Sigma_0$.
+Thus, in this section, we consider a different generalization of a causal diamond to a curved spacetime LCD, a geodesic LCD~\cite{Jacobson:2015,Jacobson:2017,Wang:2019} (alternatively, one would have to, rather arbitrarily, specify $\Sigma_0$ within the light-cone cut framework).